haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/cli-ref-topic.md

 					</tr>
 					<tr>
 					<td>db:sql (sql)</td>
 					<td>Opens an SQL console on the remote database.
-You can view tables and dump data from a local to the remote database.
-For example, you could push a data dump from Production into Staging for testing.</td>
+You can view tables and dump data from a local to the remote database. 例如， you could push a data dump from Production into Staging for testing.</td>
 					</tr>
 	 				<tr>
 	 				<td>domain:add</td>